tameshia/-Implement-an-Antivirus-Policy/README.md

 <hr>

 <p>Scroll down to the <b>Tamper Protection</b> settings and click the button to turn on tamper protection.
-This prevents others from making adjustments to virus and threat protection settings.
+This prevents others from making adjustments to virus and threat protection settings. <p>

+![TampProtect](https://user-images.githubusercontent.com/107451613/178309980-b91b74a4-6e8e-4366-b49a-c8edfcbd4529.PNG)

 If a user attempts to turn off real-time, cloud delivered, and taper protection, they will be unable to do so.
 The administrator has set up a policy that prevents any changes to these settings.
 Local management only allows administrators to change settings for that particular workstation.
 These changes will not be implemented across the entire organization.   </b> link.<</p>

-![TampProtect](https://user-images.githubusercontent.com/107451613/178309980-b91b74a4-6e8e-4366-b49a-c8edfcbd4529.PNG)

 <hr>